TestingResearchIllinois/idoft/readme.md

 DeveloperFixed | For tests where a developer fixed the tests before a PR was made Deleted | For tests that can no longer be fixed as the tests have been removed from the repository after the tests were detected
-Rejected | For tests where a PR was rejected/closed as the developers did not think a fix was necessary Skipped | For test which was inspected and should not be fixed (e.g., test is annotated with @Ignore).
+Rejected | For tests where a PR was rejected/closed as the developers did not think a fix was necessary RepoRenamed | For tests where the repository has been renamed.
+Add this status to the row containing the old repository name, and include a [Note](#adding-notes) explaining what the repository has been renamed to.
+Skipped | For test which was inspected and should not be fixed (e.g., test is annotated with @Ignore).
 To use this status, please provide some [Notes](#adding-notes) on why the test should be skipped
 MovedOrRenamed | For test that has a different fully-qualified name on two different shas.
 This status should be added only to the row with the older sha.
 To use this status, please also provide some [Notes](#adding-notes) on what the test is renamed to
 RepoArchived | For test that is in an archived repo, which is indicated by GitHub in messages such as "This repository has been archived by the owner.
 It is now read-only."